mattermost/docs/source/process/community-process.rst

       - where a PM might want to ask a question for clarification or ideas on how to design something
       - where the requester specifies they want to work on the feature
-      - that are completed

     - Community PM Responsibility - Team Edition:

       - The PM who is release manager for the current release cycle will update the issues after release date.

         - Thank you [NAME] for nominating the feature!
-It is available in Mattermost [X.Y].
+It is now available in Mattermost [X.Y].
 Would anyone like to help re-tweet the announcement?
 [LINK TO TWEET]

+        - Updates a `spreadsheet <https://docs.google.com/spreadsheets/d/1nljd4cFh-9MXF4DxlUnC8b6bdqijkvi8KHquOmK8M6E/edit#gid=0>`_ that tracks UserVoice issues announced in upcoming releases.

     - Sales Responsibility - Enterprise Edition:

       - Responds to the issues and closes them after release date.

-      - Updates `Spreadsheet <https://docs.google.com/spreadsheets/d/1nljd4cFh-9MXF4DxlUnC8b6bdqijkvi8KHquOmK8M6E/edit#gid=0>`_ to track UserVoice issues to be announced in upcoming releases.
+        - Thank you [NAME] for nominating the feature!
+It is now available in Mattermost Enterprise Edition [X.Y].

 3. `Peer-to-peer Help Channel <https://pre-release.mattermost.com/core/channels/peer-to-peer-help>`_: GitHub Issues with Activity Older than 7 days that have not been created by Mattermost staff

   - Description: